Normality and associated primes of Closed neighborhood ideals and dominating ideals: Introduction

 Section \ref{c-b graphs} is concerned with closed neighborhood ideals and dominating ideals of complete bipartite graphs.
 We show that closed neighborhood ideals of complete bipartite graphs are normal and have the (strong) persistence property (Theorem \ref{NI-Bipartite}).
 In addition, we explore when the irrelevant ideal appears in the set of associated primes of powers of closed neighborhood ideals of complete bipartite graphs (Proposition \ref{Maximal-Bipartite}).
-We also demonstrate that dominating ideals of complete bipartite graphs are nearly normally torsion-free (Theorem \ref{DI-Bipartite}).
+One of the main result of this section is as follows: